markmck/processor-interview/README.md

 - Batching transactions could be added to transaction upload if processing large amounts of data (100k+ records)
 - Tests should be added to the backend and frontend
 - Frontend should be responsive and accessible
+- Componetize the frontend further to allow for easier reuse and testing